saezlab/liana/README.md

 Türei, D., Valdeolivas, A., Gul, L., Palacio‐Escat, N., Klein, M., Ivanova, O., Ölbei, M., Gábor, A., Theis, F., Módos, D. and Korcsmáros, T., 2021.
 Integrated intra‐and intercellular signaling knowledge for multicellular omics analysis.
 Molecular systems biology, 17(3), p.e9923. https://doi.org/10.15252/msb.20209923

-#### Similarly, please consider appropritaly citing any of the methods and/or resources implemented in liana, that were particularly relevant for your research!
+#### Similarly, please consider appropriately citing any of the methods and/or resources implemented in liana, that were particularly relevant for your research!